Magneto 44 inch Kicktail Cruiser Longboard Skateboard | Bamboo and Hard Maple Deck | Made for Adults, Teens, and Kids … (Red)View on Amazon

 Secondly, the small-to-medium wheels are recommended for heavy-rider longboards instead of the big wheels.
-The reason is, your weight are useful enough to maintain a better grip and stable rides.
+The reason is, your weight is useful enough to maintain a better grip and stable rides.
 The big wheels are unnecessary.
 Accordingly, wheels of 78A - 80A ratings and 70-75 mm in diameter are suitable for big guys.

 Simply put, the longevity of bearings equals to its rating.
-You do not need to break a bank for bearings, but you should not pay too cheap for a good ones.
+You do not need to break a bank for bearings, but you should not pay too cheap for a good one.
 Especially when you need durable bearings to withstand your heavy body.
 Thus, the best material to craft the bearing parts is the high-quality steel.

-Hence, the case is to choose right shape and durometer of the bushings to handle your weight.
+Hence, the case is to choose the right shape and durometer of the bushings to handle your weight.
 The cone or barrel bushings are commonly used to reduce the resistance upon turns and increase the response at high speeds.
 In terms of the hardness, 78A – 80A bushings are acceptable.
 90A+ bushings are ideal to maximize the performance.